Wittgenstein Archives at the University of Bergen (WAB): Open Access to transcriptions of the Wittgenstein Nachlass

 Note that not all technical features are fully operational, including hyperlinks to Wittgenstein Source where the facsimile linked to is not yet available on the Wittgenstein Source site.
 Equally note that different browsers may render the same HTML content differently or even faultily.
 We have noticed that especially Internet Explorer does not consistently display format features, e.g. underlining.
 Also note that the transcriptions may contain mistakes and that the dating of a number of individual remarks as well as many renderings of graphics and logical / mathematical notation need correction and improvement.
 While global corrections and improvements are continuously being carried out for all items, items marked in the list with a plus (e.g. Ms-105+) have undergone focused proofreading of the normalized version since the publication of the

-This site had a precursor in the Using XML to generate research tools for Wittgenstein scholars by collaborative groupwork project (2002-03) where interactive dynamic presentation was applied to a part of Nachlass item Ms-101.
-With the Discovery (2006-09) and COST Action A32 (2006-10) projects, further items amounting to approx. 5000 pages were included.
-These items constituted the beginning of Wittgenstein Source; in the drop-down menu they are marked with "WS".
-Since May 27, 2016, this interactive site offers access to all of WAB's transcriptions of the Wittgenstein Nachlass, always with the most recent corrections and improvements included.
+This site had a precursor in the Using XML to generate research tools for Wittgenstein scholars by collaborative groupwork project (2002-03) where interactive dynamic presentation was applied to a part of Ms-101.
+With the Discovery (2006-09) and COST Action A32 (2006-10) projects, further items amounting to approx. 5000 pages were included; these items constituted the beginning of Wittgenstein Source.
+Since May 27, 2016, the site offers access to all of WAB's transcriptions of the Wittgenstein Nachlass, always with the most recent corrections and improvements included.
 An important part of the programming for the site was produced within the Norwegian Clarino project.
 For the site's maintenance and further development, WAB cooperates with the Section for Digital Services at the University of Bergen University Library.